 Activating the Yeast

-To begin, dissolve the active dry yeast in the warm milk along with a teaspoon of sugar.
-Allow it to sit for about 5-10 minutes until it becomes frothy and bubbly.
-This step is crucial, as it ensures that your yeast is active and ready to help your dough rise.
+First dissolve the yeast in warm milk with a teaspoon of sugar .
+Let it sit for 5–10 minutes until it looks frothy and bubbly .
+This bit is key so your dough can rise .

 Mixing the Dough